lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 ## Next Steps

 In the third part of this series I'll try to [rewrite `App.js` with ReasonReact](https://github.com/lucasmreis/learning-reasonml/blob/master/part-2/src/App.js)!
 Let's see how the language feels when we need to perform side effects, work with JSON data, and do some async work.
+See you there!